sortofamudkip/2022-DL-Final-Project/README.md

 ## Quickstart
 For this section, the root directory is the directory of the README (i.e., the top-level directory for this repo).

+> Our main model should be RESAUG10 , check save models for reference

 ### Download data
 To download the dataset, ensure you have the correct Kaggle API credentials and then run `python data_loading.py`.
 The 6.31GB data should then be downloaded to the folder `./data/`.